hongyaw/intro-to-sql-database/README.md

 1. Clone or download this repository.
 2. Open `.sql` files in Oracle Live SQL or your SQL environment.
-3. Review the `.docx` files for notes and explanations.
+3. Review the `.docx` and `.pdf` files for tutorials and explanations.
 4. Experiment, modify, and practice the queries!

 ---